Skip to content

 Read Sonar

-This block allows you to connect an HC-SR04 type device.
-It has two parameters, both containing a drop-down list of valid PINs.
+This block enables you to connect an HC-SR04-type device.
+It has two parameters, both of which contain a drop-down list of valid PINs.
 The first parameter allows you to select a trigger pin, and the second an echo pin.
 It returns the measured distance in centimeters.